lhxhaxan/jekyll-theme-next/_posts/julialang/2018-09-01-[JULIA]-search-what-package-is-installed.md

   "Conda"             => Dict{AbstractString,Any}[Dict("deps"=>["Compat", "JSON", "VersionParsing"],"git-tree-sha1"=>"a47f9a2c7b80095e6a93553…
   ⋮                   => ⋮
 ```
-From now we can check the version of any package is installed:
+From now on, we can check the version of any installed package:
 ```julia
 julia> manifest["PyCall"][]["version"]
 "1.18.3"